 (2) A lease must specify the species of fish authorised to be kept, bred, hatched or cultured under the lease.

-(3) Subject to the provisions of this Act and the lease, a lease vests in the lessee —
+(3) Subject to the provisions of this Act, an aquaculture licence in respect of the leased area vests in the licence holder —

-(a) the exclusive right during the currency of the lease to keep, breed, hatch and culture within the leased area the species of fish that are specified in the lease; and
+(a) the exclusive right during the currency of the licence to keep, breed, hatch, culture and harvest within the leased area the species of fish that are specified in the lease; and

-(b) the ownership of all fish within the leased area that are kept, bred, hatched or cultured under the lease.
+(b) the ownership of all fish within the leased area that are kept, bred, hatched, cultured or harvested under the licence.

 (4) A lease may be —